razi-rais/microservices/workshop/readme.md

 # Kubernetes Workshop

-This repository contains setup instructions and hands-on labs for the [Kubernetes Workshop](https://www.eventbrite.com/e/getting-started-with-kubernetes-workshop-tickets-64154153801).
-This workshop is led by [Razi Rais](https://www.linkedin.com/in/razirais)
+This repository contains setup instructions and hands-on labs for the Kubernetes Workshop led by [Razi Rais](https://www.linkedin.com/in/razirais)

 **In order to perfrom tasks in this workshop you're expected to have a working knowledge of Linux command line and basic understanding of Docker containers.**